Wednesday, 21 July 2021

 Slaves who exhibited restlessness in their position, who became "sulky and dissatisfied," Cartwright warned, were showing signs of developing drapetomania.
 The causes of dissatisfaction should be investigated and removed.
 If no cause could be detected, the best remedy was the traditional one of "whipping them out of it."
 I suspect many masters and overseers did not need this advice.
 [Below: Abolitionist Image]

 Cartwright "discovered" another type of mental illness peculiar to blacks.
 He called it "Dyaethesia Aethiopica, or Hebetude of Mind and Obtuse Sensibility of Body."
-Overseers, he said, knew it as "Rascality."
+The man certainly had a way with words.
+Overseers, he said, called it "Rascality, but that doesn't sound appropriately medical."
 I'll call it "DA" for short.

 DA, Cartwright claimed, was more common among free blacks than slaves.
 Among slaves it was restricted to those whose masters allowed them too much liberty.
 Black freedom was the cause of the disorder and curtailing it was the cure.